juxhouse/bela-resources/HowTo.md

  - **Right-drag:** Scroll diagram in all directions.
  - **Mouse wheel:** Zoom in/out (like Google maps).

 If you’re not using a standard 2-button mouse, check how your pointing device maps these actions.
-On Mac trackpads, for example, a two-finger tap acts as right-click, while a soft press and two-finger drag scrolls the diagram.
+On Mac trackpads, for example, a two-finger tap acts as right-click, while a two-finger drag scrolls the diagram.

 ## Diagram Legend